-High in fiber, antioxidants, vitamin C and vitamin A, apples can be given in slices, crushed into a sauce, or chopped and added to your dog’s regular diet (it’s good for their teeth, too!).
-Just be sure to remove the entire apple core and seeds, as these contain arsenic and can be a choking hazard.
+High in fiber, antioxidants, vitamin C and A, apples can be given in slices, crushed into a sauce, or chopped and added to your dog’s regular diet (it’s excellent for dental health, too!).
+Just be sure to remove the entire apple core and seeds, as these contain poisonous arsenic and can be a serious choking hazard, too

 Green beans are not only a good source of fiber, magnesium, vitamin A, vitamin C, and protein, but they’re especially beneficial for chubbier dogs, as they’re both low in calories and very filling.
-By adding raw or cooked green beans to your pup’s diet, you’ll not only promote healthy weight control, but you’ll help regulate your dog’s blood pressure and immune system, too.
+By adding raw or cooked green beans to your pup’s diet, you’ll promote healthy weight control and help regulate your dog’s blood pressure and immune system, too.

 By adding a few teaspoons of fresh or canned pumpkin to your pup’s food bowl, you’ll help promote improved digestive health as well as healthier skin and fur.
-But pay close attention to the ingredients label, as many types of canned pumpkin contain salt and sugar—additives which should never been given to your dog.
+But pay close attention to the ingredients label, as many types of canned pumpkin contain salt and sugar—additives which should never been given to your dog

 Rich in antioxidants and anti-inflammatory properties, beets are yet another good vegetable to add to your dog’s diet in moderation.
 Dog’s with liver issues can especially benefit from beet consumption, as this root vegetable is renowned for its detoxifying abilities.